mattrussi/gitlab-com-runbooks/docs/web/rails-middleware-path-traversal.md

 * execute this for _all_ web requests.
 * execute this pretty early in the request processing (before the Rails router and several other middlewares).

-If a path traversal is detected,
+If a path traversal attempt is detected,

 * the request processing is interrupted and a `400 Bad Request` response with the body `Potential path traversal attempt detected.`.
 * the attempt is logged.

+If no path traversal is detected, the request is allowed to be processed by the Rails backend.

 ### Controlling the behavior